On the Generalized Degrees of Freedom of Noncoherent Interference Channel: Noncoherent IC with feedback

 \subsection{Discussion}

-We now compare our achievable gDoF with that of a standard training-based scheme.
-The approximate capacity region of coherent fast fading IC with feedback is given in \cite{joyson_fading_TCOM}.
-The gDoF for the case which uses 2 symbols for training can be easily obtained from the gDoF region for the coherent case with a multiplication factor of $\brac{1-2/T}$.
-Hence, the gDoF regime for a scheme that uses 2 symbols for training is given by:
+In Figure \ref{fig:gDoF-fb-set1} and Figure \ref{fig:gDoF-fb-set2}, the prelog region achievable using our noncoherent scheme is compared with the prelog region achievable using the aforementioned training-based scheme.
+It can be observed that our noncoherent scheme outperforms the standard training-based scheme.

-We give the achievable symmetric gDoF for our noncoherent rate-splitting scheme and training-based scheme for the feedback case with coherence time $T=3$, in Figure \ref{fig:Symmetric_gDoF_fb_T=00003D3} and with coherence time $T=5$, in Figure \ref{fig:Symmetric_gDoF_fb}.
-We also include the gDoF of the nonfeedback schemes from Section \ref{sec:NC_IC_noFB} in the figures.
-It can be calculated from Table \ref{tab:gdof_FB} and (\ref{eq:training_dof_fb}) that TIN outperforms our noncoherent strategy with feedback when $T=2$ and $\alpha<1$.
-Our noncoherent rate-splitting strategy in the presence of feedback is as good as TIN or outperforms TIN when $T\geq3$.
+In Figure \ref{fig:Symmetric_gDoF_fb_T=00003D3}, we give the achievable symmetric prelog with coherence time $T=3$ for our noncoherent rate-splitting scheme and the aforementioned training-based scheme for the feedback case.
+We give similar plots in Figure \ref{fig:Symmetric_gDoF_fb} for coherence time $T=5$.
+We also include the prelog of the nonfeedback schemes from Section \ref{sec:NC_IC_noFB} in the figures.
+We had noticed in Section I that with feedback, the performance of noncoherent rate-splitting schemes is in general better than the TIN scheme.
+There are a few exceptions: when $T=2$ and $\alpha<1$, it can be calculated from Table \ref{tab:gdof_FB} and (\ref{eq:training_dof_fb}) that the TIN scheme outperforms our noncoherent strategy with feedback.
+With $T=3$ and $\alpha\leq.5$, our noncoherent rate-splitting strategy in the presence of feedback has same prelog as the TIN scheme.

 The noncoherent rate-splitting scheme attempts to decode part of the interfering message at the transmitter, and use it in subsequent transmissions.
-The amount of rate that can be decoded increases with $T$, when $T=2$ the advantage gained by decoding at the transmitter is low.
-For low INR, the uncertainty in the interfering channel together with the uncertainty of the interfering message to be decoded at the receiver reduces the amount of direct message that can be decoded in the rate-splitting scheme.
-The advantage gained by decoding at the transmitter outweighs this loss when $T\geq3.$
+The rate that can be decoded at the transmitter using the feedback increases with $T$.
+For very weak interference level, the noncoherent rate-splitting scheme has a disadvantage as we explained in the discussion in Section \ref{sec:Introduction} together with Figures \ref{fig:Symmetric-gDoF_T=00003D4} and \ref{fig:Symmetric-gDoF_T=00003D6}.
+The advantage gained by decoding at the transmitter outweighs this disadvantage when $T\geq3$.

-Also for intermediate INR, the TDM scheme outperforms other schemes, the explanation is similar to that of the non-feedback case.
-When $\alpha=1$, the noncoherent rate-splitting scheme gives a gDoF of $\brac{1/2}\brac{1-2/T}$ and the TDM scheme gives a gDoF of $\brac{1/2}\brac{1-1/T}$.
-Here, the noncoherent scheme effectively behaves as a TDM that uses two symbols to train, where actually the TDM can be implemented with only one training symbol.
+The TDM scheme outperforms other schemes for a region of $\alpha$ close to $1$.
+This behavior can be explained similar to what we did in Section \ref{subsec:Discussion_noFB}.
+When $\alpha=1$, the noncoherent rate-splitting scheme gives a prelog of $\brac{1/2}\brac{1-2/T}$ and the TDM scheme gives a prelog of $\brac{1/2}\brac{1-1/T}$.
+Hence for $\alpha=1$, the noncoherent scheme effectively behaves as a TDM scheme that uses two symbols to train, but the TDM scheme can actually be implemented with only one training symbol.